-The answer to that is that you need it in any occupational field that requires higher education, such as computer science, electronics, engineering, medicine (doctors), trade and commerce analysts, ALL scientists, etc. In short, if someone is even considering higher education, they should study algebra.
-You need algebra to take your SAT test or GED.
+The answer is that you need algebra in any occupation that requires higher education, such as computer science, electronics, engineering, medicine (doctors), trade, commerce analysts, ALL scientists, etc. In short, if someone is even considering higher education, they should study algebra.
+You also need algebra to take your SAT test or GED.

-Algebra also lets you develop logical thinking and problem solving skills.
-It can increase your intelligence!
-(Actually, studying any math topic—even elementary math—can do that, if the mathematics is presented and taught in such a manner as to develop a person's thinking.)
+Studying algebra also has a benefit of developing logical thinking and problem solving skills.
+Algebra can increase your intelligence!
+(Actually, studying any math topic — even elementary math — can do that, if it is presented and taught in such a manner as to develop a person's thinking.)

 And, even if students think they know what they want to be, how many times have young people changed their minds?
-Even we as adults don't necessarily know what kind of job or career changes are awaiting us.
+Even we adults don't always know what kind of job or career changes are awaiting us.
 In times past, you could pretty well bank on either becoming a housewife (girl), or continuing in your father's occupation (boy).
 In today's world this is not so.
-Young people have more freedom in choosing - but the other side of that is that they need to study more to get a good basic education.
-Sometimes young people just need an adult to tell them that since they don't know all about their future, they need to keep studying, even math.
+Young people have more freedom in choosing - but the flipside of that is that they need to study a lot more to get a good education.
+Since they don't know all about their future, it's far better to study, even math.

 To futher help students see how mathematics and algebra are used in real world, check the free sample worksheets from Make It Real Learning activity books.
 These books focus on answering the question, "When am I ever going to use this?" and use REAL-LIFE data in the problems.